bencehamrak/bencehamrak.github.io/README.md

 ## Welcome!

+On this website, you will find some details about me & my research here.
+Please get in touch!

 ## Recent Publications

 - **Hamrak, B.**, Simonovits, G., Rusnak, A., & Szucs, F. (2024). *Why Politicians Won't Apologize: Communication Effects in the Aftermath of Sex Scandals*.
 British Journal of Political Science. [https://doi.org/10.1017/S0007123424000292](https://doi.org/10.1017/S0007123424000292)